-ENG 191 Business Communication Prerequisite: ENG 099 with a grade of "C" or above or applacement score.
-3 cr. hrs. ppropriate This course instructs students in the techniques of composing effective business letters, memoranda, electronic communication, resumes and cover letters, and reports.
+ENG 191 Business Communication Prerequisite: ENG 099 with a grade of "C" or above or appropriate placement score This course instructs students in the techniques of composing effective business letters, memoranda, electronic communication, resumes and cover letters, and reports.
 It covers introductory business communication principles including intercultural communication, teamwork strategies, business etiquette, meeting strategies, business presentations, and employment communication.
-ENG 195 Special Topics in Languages/Literaturevariable 1-4 cr. hrs.Prerequisite: Consent of departmentDeals with current topics in languages or literature not covered in other courses.Topics will vary at discretion of the instructor.
+ENG 195 Special Topics in Languages/Literaturevariable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in languages or literature not covered in other courses.
+Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.
 ENG 231 American Literature I Prerequisite: ENG 101 or consent of department Major American writers, 1620-1865.
-IAI: H3 914 3 cr. hrs.
-ENG 232 American Literature II Prerequisite: ENG 101 or consent of department Major American writers, 1865 to present.
-IAI: H3 915 3 cr. hrs.
-ENG 241 English Literature I Prerequisite: ENG 101 or consent of department British masters up to the nineteenth century.
-IAI: H3 912 3 cr. hrs.
-ENG 242 English Literature II Prerequisite: ENG 101 or consent of department British masters, nineteenth and twentieth centuries.
-IAI: H3 913 3 cr. hrs.
-ENG 251 World Literature Prerequisite: ENG 101 or consent of department A survey of the literature of Africa, Continental Europe, the Far East Britain, Latin America, Mediterranean, and North America.
-A variety genres, including poetry, short fiction and drama, will be discussed.
-I y of literary ENG 295 Advanced Special Topics in Languages/Literature variable Prerequisite: Consent of department Deals with current topics in languages or literature not covered in oth Topics will vary at discretion of the instructor.
-No topic will be offered twice within three years.
-May be repeated with different topics to m four credit hours.
-Topic to be listed on student's permanent academic d more than aximum of
+IAI: H3 914 ENG 232 American Literature II Prerequisite: ENG 101 or consent of department Major American writers, 1865 to present.
+IAI: H3 915 ENG 241 English Literature I3 cr. hrs.
+Prerequisite: ENG 101 or consent of department British masters up to the nineteenth century.
+IAI: H3 912 ENG 242 English Literature II Prerequisite: ENG 101 or consent of department British masters, nineteenth and twentieth centuries.
+IAI: H3 913 ENG 251 World Literature 3 cr. hrs.
+Prerequisite: ENG 101 or consent of department A survey of the literature of Africa, Continental Europe, the Far East, Great Britain, Latin America, Mediterranean, and North America.
+A variety of literary genres, including poetry, short fiction, and drama, will be discussed.
+IAI: H3 906 ENG 295 Advanced Special Topics in Languages/Literature variable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in languages or literature not covered in other courses.
+Topics will vary at discretion of the instructor.
+No topic will be offered more than twice within three years.
+May be repeated with different topics to maximum of four credit hours.
+Topic to be listed on student's permanent academic record.
+FIRE SCIENCE TECHNOLOGY FSC 122 Fire Apparatus Engineer 3 cr. hrs.
+Study of basic design, operating characteristics, testing, and maintenance of motorized fire apparatus.
+Includes purchasing contracts and specification writing.
+(Designed to meet certification requirement for Fire Apparatus Engineer.)
+2 lecture hours, 2 lab hours